-I recently purchased the N8XJK Super Booster.
-Here are my initial impressions (I'll update this post later if anything changes).
+I recently purchased the N8XJK Super Booster and share my initial impressions.

 Purchase Method

 West Mountain Radio makes great product, but their shipping to Canada is pretty expensive.
 Here is what it would have cost to get the booster shipped here (in USD):